 Yep, we’ve been doing this for years.
 Unlike the bigger parties, it takes a lot of effort and resources to get Greens elected.
 It doesn’t happen by chance so we’re confident when we say that our non-target candidates won’t be getting elected.

 I’d love to be a Green Party councillor in my area, how do I make that happen?

 Because we know that electing Greens takes a lot of time and energy, we concentrate our resources on those areas where we know we can win, building up votes and support over time.
 To find out whether your area is or could be one of our strategic priorities, get in touch with the local party Coordinator, see the Contact page.

-What are the requirements to stand as a candidate?
+What are the requirements to stand as a target candidate?

-After that, candidates will doubtless need energy, enthusiasm and commitment to what the Green Party wants to achieve.
-The local party has a big part to play in encouraging and supporting candidates in all sorts of ways, depending on the decisions it takes on the best ways of campaigning.
+After that, target candidates will doubtless need energy, enthusiasm and commitment to seek to win the seat.
+The local party has a big part to play in encouraging and supporting target candidates in all the ways it can.

 How often are the elections?

 Parish every 4 years, District every 4 years, and General every 5 years unless the government is defeated by parliamentary vote.

 What support is offerred for the candidates by the local party?